The Principal Certification Program (PCP)

-- hold a baccalaureate degree from an accredited college or university;
+- Hold a baccalaureate degree from an accredited college or university;

-- schedule a personal interview with the program coordinator prior to submission of application materials;
+- Schedule a personal interview with the program coordinator prior to submission of application materials;

-- submit an online Graduate School application and application fee;
+- Submit an online Graduate School application and application fee;

-- submit two official transcripts from each college and university attended;
+- Submit two official transcripts from each college and university attended;

 Penn State will make an institutional recommendation to the Pennsylvania Department of Education when a candidate shows evidence of satisfactory completion of the requirements listed below.
 It is important to note that Penn State endorses successful candidates for certification; the Pennsylvania Department of Education officially grants the certification.

-- Successful completion of the required Praxis exam.
+- Pass the required Praxis exam.

 All faculty in the Principal Certification program have excellent credentials as scholars, practitioners, and researchers.
 Their backgrounds, active involvement, and continuing research ensure that participants will be exposed to the most current practices.

 It is possible to complete the 30-credit master’s degree program in Teaching and Curriculum in combination with the K-12 Principal’s Certificate.
 Those interested in doing so would need to be admitted to both the Teaching and Curriculum program as well as to the Principal Certification program.
 Core course requirements in Teaching and Curriculum include 18 credits.
-The other 12 required credits are electives all of which are fulfilled in the Principal Certification program.
+The other 12 required credits are electives, all of which are fulfilled in the Principal Certification program.

 This page is not a part of the official Penn State University Bulletin.